jonidelv/generator-create-redux-app/README.md

 This project add Redux and some useful libraries like styled-component to the most common React starter [Create React App](https://github.com/facebookincubator/create-react-app).
-Just clone this repo `git clone https://github.com/delvallejonatan/create-redux-app.git`, install dependencies `npm install` and you are ready to go. <br>
+To use it just clone this repo `git clone https://github.com/delvallejonatan/create-redux-app.git`, install dependencies `npm install` and start the server `npm start`. <br>
 Below you will find some information on how to perform common tasks.<br>